-The upside to this weighted vest for dogs that it is extremely versatile because it comes with weights that slip into the pockets.
+The upside to this weighted vest for dogs is that it is extremely versatile because it comes with weights that slip into the pockets.
 The weights can easily be removed or added as needed.
-This is the perfect weight pulling vest for dogs for training purposes but it is quite versatile with the adjustable weight design.
+This is the perfect weight-pulling vest for dogs for training purposes, but it is quite versatile with the adjustable weight design.

 This is an accessory that is designed to be used in correlation with the XDog training vest we previously shared.
 This is a parachute attachment that simply slips onto the weighted dog vest.
 It’s a great way to train a dog for chute training but also for speed, acceleration, and resistance purposes.